esprit-dev/homebridge-dummy/README.md

 ```

 All fields are optional unless noted with an asterisk (*)

+- `id`* - A unique identifier for the accessory.
+Changing this value will create a new accessory.

 - `name`* - The display name for the accessory in HomeKit
 - `type`* - The type of accessory, currently `Lightbulb`, `LockMechanism`, `Outlet`, and `Switch` are supported